what-is-data-mining

 Data preprocessing

-Data preprocessing stands as the cornerstone of practical data mining.
+Data preprocessing is the cornerstone of practical data mining.
 Before the intricate analyses commence, preparatory steps are essential to ensure the data's quality, integrity, and relevance.
 This involves cleansing, transforming, and organising the data to set the stage for meaningful analysis.

 Association rules